-Drop Date: No later than August 13th, 2021 (May affect ability to continue with the remainder of the program in a timely way.)
+Drop Date: No later than April 1, 2024 for Spring Placement Assignment /No later than August 8, 2024 (May affect ability to continue with the remainder of the program in a timely way).
 Given the start/end dates vary by student, students who wish to add/drop this course will be required to submit a formal request using the form below.
-Requests will be reviewed on a case-by-case basis. https://www.sgs.utoronto.ca/wp-content/uploads/sites/253/2019/06/AddDropCourses.pdf
+Requests will be reviewed on a case-by-case basis.